StackScrubs/SNaiK/README.md

 ```

 ## Run SNaiK
-Run SNaiK is via a command line.
-For a detalied guide, you can run `--help` for every option, command or argument added after typing `python main.py`
+Run SNaiK via a command line.
+For a detalied guide, you can run `--help` for every option, command or argument added after typing `python main.py`.

 ### New run
 Minimal options: